jump-dev/JuMP.jl/docs/src/solutions.md

 Given an LP problem and an optimal solution corresponding to a basis, we can question how much an objective coefficient or standard form rhs coefficient (c.f., [`normalized_rhs`](@ref)) can change without violating primal or dual feasibility of the basic solution.
-Note that not all solvers computes the basis and the sensitivity analysis requires that the solver interface implements `MOI.ConstraintBasisStatus`.
+Note that not all solvers compute the basis, and for sensitivity analysis, the solver interface must implement `MOI.ConstraintBasisStatus`.

 Given an LP optimal solution (and both [`has_values`](@ref) and